Average True Range (ATR)

 It is fairly easy to calculate the ATR in Excel.
-We implement the approach in Excel in this file: Average True Range
+We implement the approach in Excel in this file: ATR template

-We explained the True Average Range (ATR) measure, which is commonly used to calculate price volatility.
+We explained the ATR, which is commonly used to calculate price volatility.
 The ATR can easily be calculated in Excel and is a so-called first moment estimator of volatlity.